PWDA Elections and AGM

 Directors are appointed by the members of PWDA as representatives to lead and govern the organisation.
 For more information see our Constitution as a PDF or Word Doc.

 People with all kinds of disabilities and from diverse backgrounds are encouraged to submit nominations.
-The PWDA Board especially encourages people with intellectual disability, First Nations people, LGBTIQ+ people and people from culturally and linguistically diverse backgrounds to submit nominations.
+The PWDA Board especially encourages people with intellectual disability, Aboriginal and Torres Strait Islander people, LGBTIQA+ people, and people from culturally and linguistically diverse backgrounds to submit nominations.
 As a national organisation we encourage nominees from all states and territories.

-The Returning Officer, Thomas Balakas of OGL Group, has been appointed by the Board of PWDA to manage the election process.
+• The Returning Officer, Freyja Tasci of GoVote, has been appointed by the Board of PWDA to manage the election process.

 Need Help Or Support?